yogeshagr/golang/src/gopl.io/gobook.md

 called synchronous channels.
 When a value is sent on an unbuffered channel, the receipt of the value happens before the reawakening of the sending goroutine.

+- Messages sent over channels have two important aspects.
+Each message has a value, but sometimes the fact of communication and the moment at which it occurs are just as important.
+We call messages events when we wish to stress this aspect.
+When the event carries no additional information, that it, its sole purpose is synchronization, we'll emphasize this by using a channel whose element type is struct{}, though it's common to use a channel of bool or int for the same purpose since `done <- 1` is shorter than `done <- struct{}{}`.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then